ATTORNEYS SPECIALIZING IN SSDI FOR CHILDREN

 There are two ways a child can qualify for SSDI:

 - SSDI Auxiliary Benefits – For children under age 18, these benefits are based on the parent’s social security earnings and/or parent’s disability.
 The SSDI benefits can be terminated if the parent does not fill out and return a form stating the child is in school (or completed a school term) while collecting.

 - “Disabled Adult Child” – After turning 18, the SSA will consider the child a “disabled adult child.”
 This means the child can continue receiving SSDI benefits under this label.
 Just like SSDI for adults, the SSA requires evidence that the child cannot work and/or will never be able to work.
 To be a “disabled adult child,” the child must be:

 - Be over age 18 and unmarried.
 However, if the person marries another “disabled adult child,” the person can still collect SSDI benefits.

 - Have a parent who receives social security benefits or a has parent who died when the parent was eligible for social security benefits.

 If the child has been disabled since birth (or childhood) and is from a low-income family, the child is eligible only for SSI.

 Providing Proof of a Medical Condition to the SSA

-Just like retired worker applying for SSDI, the SSA requires that the child meet their definition of being “disabled.”
-The child’s medical condition must show that he or she cannot work at all, and be listed in the Blue Book.
-If the disability is not listed in the Blue Book or does not equate to a disability listed in the Blue Book, the SSA will require an examination to determine the “residual function capacity” of the child, which is measuring the functional level of the child.
+Like retired workers applying for SSDI, the SSA requires that the child meet their definition of being “disabled.”
+The child’s medical condition must show that they cannot work and be listed in the Blue Book.
+If the disability is not listed in the Blue Book or does not equate to a disability listed in the Blue Book, the SSA will require an examination to determine the “residual functional capacity” of the child, which is measuring the functional level of the child.

 When an SSDI Claim is Denied